simonmarqvard/OpenDesktop/README.md

-Electron template to use for thesis examples
+Electron sketch for Thesis experiment 1